isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Default arguments simply provides alternative interfaces to a single implementation.
+Default arguments simply provide alternative interfaces to a single implementation.
 There is no guarantee that a set of overloaded functions all implement the same semantics.
 The use of default arguments can avoid code replication.